-- 2.10 The Central Lancashire Core Strategy is jointly produced by South Ribble, Chorley and Preston authorities, and is the key document within the Local Development Framework.
+2.13 The Central Lancashire Core Strategy was jointly produced by South Ribble, Chorley and Preston authorities, and is the key document within the Development Plan.
 It sets out the long term spatial vision for Central Lancashire and the overall strategy for delivering that vision.
 For example, it identifies the overall need for different types of development including housing, employment, leisure and retail, as well as the need to protect the environment, create and enhance open spaces, and secure investment.
-It does not, however, identify individual parcels of land for future development, nor does it contain detailed local policies. - 2.11 It is the role of this Site Allocations and Development Management Policies document to provide this local level of detail by allocating specific sites and setting out detailed development management policies.
-It also ensures that the Council will deliver the appropriate infrastructure, manage economic growth, deliver sustainable development and protect natural assets within the Borough. - 2.12 The Site Allocations document must be in general conformity with the objectives of the Core Strategy and seek to implement its strategic vision for South Ribble and wider Central Lancashire.
+It does not, however, identify individual parcels of land for future development, nor does it contain detailed local policies.

+2.14 It is the role of this Local Plan to provide this local level of detail by allocating specific sites and setting out detailed development management policies.
+It also ensures that the Council will deliver the appropriate infrastructure, manage economic growth, deliver sustainable development and protect natural assets within the borough.

+2.15 The Site Allocations document must be in general conformity with the objectives of the Core Strategy and seek to implement its strategic vision for South Ribble and wider Central Lancashire.

-South Ribble Local Plan
+South Ribble Local Plan (2000)